 Create a Website in 5 Easy Steps

-Creating a website requires you to get a domain name, a hosting plan, then you need to point the domain to your hosting and last is to install a content management system.
+Creating a website requires you to get a domain name and a hosting plan, and then you need to point the domain to your hosting, and lastly, install a content management system.

 Get a domain name and hosting

 Domain names are the web address of your website.
-They are made up of two parts, the actual name and the extension.
+They comprise two parts, the actual name, and the extension.
 Extensions are the .com, .net, .org, .co part of a domain name.

-You can get a domain name at an ICANN certified domain registrar like Namecheap or you can purchase it through the webhost.
-Going through the webhost is a bit more expensive, but easier to setup.
-Going through a domain registrar is more cost effective and gives you more flexibility.
+You can get a domain name at an ICANN-certified domain registrar like Namecheap or purchase it through the web host.
+Going through the web host is more expensive but easier to set up.
+Going through a domain registrar is more cost-effective and gives you more flexibility.

-So in this tutorial we’re going to use Namecheap as our domain registrar.
+So in this tutorial, we will use Namecheap as our domain registrar.

 Get a .com domain name if possible.

-The .com is the legacy extension of the internet and it’s the ideal extension for almost any type of website.
-However, if your .com is registered but not in use then it’s fine to go with an alternative.
+The .com is the legacy extension of the internet and the ideal extension for almost any type of website.
+However, if your .com is registered but not in use, it’s OK to go with an alternative.

-Not only is Namecheap cheaper than GoDaddy upfront, their renewal prices are lower too.
+Not only is Namecheap cheaper than GoDaddy upfront, but their renewal prices are also lower too.
 GoDaddy is great for a lot of things, just not domain registration.